Light Crusader: Gameplay

 Sir David fighting a boss on an early floor of the dungeon.
-The top of the screen shows David’s, as well as the boss’s, health and can show what type of magic is currently equipped.
+The top of the screen shows David's, as well as the boss's, health and can show what type of magic is currently equipped.

 Light Crusader is an action-adventure game focused on exploration, combat, and puzzle solving.
 The game is played from an isometric perspective and sees the player primarily traversing a large dungeon, fighting enemies and solving puzzles, in order to rescue the kidnapped people of Green Row.
 The player is also allowed to freely roam Green Row to talk to townspeople or buy items from shops.
 Other towns can be found in the dungeon that give the player similar options but with different people to converse with and additional items to purchase from shops.

 The player assumes the role of Sir David, who has a variety of abilities at his disposal.
 Aside from basic running and jumping, David can attack with his sword at a standstill, or while moving or jumping, and by lunging in midair.
 He can also make use of four different kinds of elemental magic, which are the core classical elements.
 Magic can be used either individually or combined with another element to create an attack or, in the case of certain combinations, give a buff to David.
 For example, using water magic on its own allows David to heal himself.
 Every type of magic can be combined at once, meaning that all four types can be used simultaneously.

 The magic that is used by the player can be switched out in the pause menu, which also allows access to their inventory of items.
-Items can range from food that can recover David’s health to gear that can either increase offensive or defensive power.
+Items can range from food that can recover David's health to gear that can either increase offensive or defensive power.
 Alongside items, the pause menu allows the player to access a map of the area that they are currently in.
-This map doesn’t share the location of items or kidnapped townspeople within the dungeon however and needs to be filled out by the player via exploring the area that they are currently occupying.
+This map does not share the location of items or kidnapped townspeople within the dungeon however and needs to be filled out by the player via exploring the area that they are currently occupying.

 Synopsis

 Setting and characters

 The game is entirely set in and around the town of Green Row, which is ruled under a monarchy.
 The town has a castle for the royal family, an inn, and various houses and shops owned by the townspeople.
 Upon the outskirts of Green Row is a farm, as well as a graveyard hiding a multi-level dungeon.
 A majority of the game is spent in the dungeon, as it contains kidnapped people of the town and useful items.
 Further down levels of the dungeon contain people living in it, including a guild of wizards and an entire town of goblins.

-The player controls a knight named Sir David, who arrives in Green Row upon receiving an invitation to visit from the town’s king.
+The player controls a knight named Sir David, who arrives in Green Row upon receiving an invitation to visit from the town's king.
 Over the course of the game David confronts a wizard named Ragno Roke, who wishes to reawaken a demon called Ramiah.